 about 7 cups flour

 Melt shortening.
 Add salt, 1 cup water and 1 TBS of sugar.
 Set aside.
 Combine 1 1/2 cups lukewarm water, yeast, and 1 TBS sugar.
 Let proof.
 Beat eggs.
 Add to shortening mixture.
 Add yeast and flour.
 Mix well and knead until a soft dough forms.
 Let raise ‘til double.
 Roll out and cut with a biscuit cutter or glass.
 Dip in melted butter and fold over.
-Raise on cookie sheet until doubled.
+Raise on cookie sheets until doubled.
 Bake at 375 degrees for 10 to 14 minutes…it really depends on your oven.